 Standard permit conditions

-All existing permits that were issued before 1 October 2016 will transition to the new framework as they fall due for renewal and subject to the new annual site fee of $175.
+Permits that were issued before 1 October 2016 will transition to the new framework as they fall due for renewal and subject to the new annual site fee of $175.
 Permit holders will have a grace period of 12 months to ensure they have completed the necessary training and/or documentation to meet the compliance and usage test.
-More information on this test will be communicated to permit holders over the coming months.
+To see what is required, visit the expression of interest pilot page.